pulumi/registry/themes/default/content/registry/packages/keycloak/installation-configuration.md

     $ pulumi config set keycloak:clientSecret ZZZZZZZZZZZZZZ --secret
     ```

 Remember to pass `--secret` when setting `keycloak:clientId` and `keycloak:clientSecret` so that they are properly encrypted.
-A full set of configuration parameters
+The complete list of
-can be found listed on the [Project README](https://github.com/pulumi/pulumi-keycloak/blob/master/README.md).
+configuration parameters is in the [Keycloak provider README](https://github.com/pulumi/pulumi-keycloak/blob/master/README.md).